Microcurrent vs Red Light Therapy - Key Differences Explained

-Today, individuals of various ages—particularly those aged over 30—are seeking solutions to maintain young and healthy-looking skin.
-The medical community has come up with numerous treatments that can be used to take care of the skin.
-Two such treatments are red light therapy and microcurrent.
-Both are non-invasive, drug-free, and commonly applied for skin care as well as general wellness.
+Today, individuals of various ages are seeking solutions to maintain young and healthy-looking skin.
+Two such non-invasive, drug-free treatments are red light therapy and microcurrent.
 Both have the purpose of revitalizing the skin, minimizing the look of aging, and aiding in healing, but they function very differently.
 In this article, we will discuss the application, advantages, and drawbacks of these two treatments and assist you in determining what is best for you.

 What is Microcurrent Therapy?